 Who is this course for?

-This course provides an introduction to the Building Services Industry.
+This course provides an introduction to the Mechanical Services Engineering and Welding Industries.

-This qualification is for people thinking about a career in buildings services engineering, in the following areas:
+This qualification is for people thinking about a career in the following areas:

 - Heating and Ventilating